N/A

 vertical B2B marketplace platform will usually only buy and sell from businesses within a specific business niche or industry (vertical).

 Vertical B2B marketplaces often benefit from unified payment terms and industry standards.
-If they have enough high-quality marketplace operators, they also provide a quick and convenient channel for specialised industry-specific goods and services.
+If they have enough high-quality marketplace operators, they also provide a quick and convenient channel for specialized industry-specific goods and services.

 2. Horizontal B2B marketplaces (general industries)